Editorial Process and Peer Review

 You can see “Pre-Review and Plagiarism Checking Form” of Arkhaia Anatolika

 Editorial Board Review: During the internal review process, the Assistant Editor determines the two internal reviewers from the members of the Editorial Board according to their field of expertise and the manuscripts are sent to both internal reviewers by “double-blind peer review” method.
 For this reason, reviewers don’t know the identity of the authors, and vice-versa.
 Reviewers and authors identity is visible to only editors (decision-making).
-Internal reviewers evaluate the manuscript in terms of its subject, method, and results and decide whether it should be included in the external review process for detailed evaluation.
-If their conclusions are not unanimous, a third reviewer may be consulted.
-In order for the manuscript to be included in the external review process, at least two members of the Editorial Board must give a positive opinion.
+If the article is deemed unsuitable for external peer review, the Editor-in-Chief will contact the author to inform them of the decision.
+If the decision is positive, the Editor or Assistant Editors will send the article to two external reviewers who are experts in the field.

 You can see “Internal Reviewer Evaluation Form” of Arkhaia Anatolika